 Throughout the pandemic, digital and non-digital disruptors like 24/7, on-demand virtual care clinics continue to innovate and remain a threat to health system volumes.
 One regional integrated delivery network is seeing new, disruptive entities moving into their market, so they’re seeking to recover volume and digitally compete with competitors targeting their low-acuity patients.

 While some organizations surveyed aren’t seeing disruptors emerge in their market, other health systems still pose a threat.
 With a shift to price transparency in progress, a lower-cost competitor is well-positioned to capture price-sensitive patient volumes for a growing list of shoppable services

 As ambulatory care networks strive to adjust to the new normal introduced by COVID-19, AVIA is here to help.
-Join our webinar, The Future of Ambulatory Care: 4 Keys to Success, on Jan.
-20 to learn more about how your health system can emerge from the pandemic as an ambulatory care leader.
-Register today, or contact the experts at AVIA for more information.
+Contact the experts at AVIA for more information.